roppenheimer/AndroidAPS-alt-Guide/docs/pages/Building-APK.md

 * Go to Build Menu and click on Generate Signed APK

-* Select 'app' as Module
+* Then under Module select "app":

 ![Select 'app' as Module](https://user-images.githubusercontent.com/9692866/38299495-8885e446-37fa-11e8-9d19-cb05fd1bb506.png)

 * If this is your first time creating a signed .apk you will need to create a digital signature file, known as a keystore.
 If you already have a keysotre then you can use that.
 For more information about using the keystore see [https://developer.android.com/studio/publish/app-signing.html#generate-key](https://developer.android.com/studio/publish/app-signing.html#generate-key)